fastforwardlabs/running-custom-applications/README.md

 I save this out as `run-tensorboard.py`

 Notice that adding a flag is as simple as adding the flag and its setting sd part of the comma separated list within the `subprocess.call([ ... ])` command

+First we need to make sure that all the required libraries are installed.
+From the CML/CDSW IDE run:

+`!pip3 install  -r requirements.txt`

 # Running applications that require flags